 University Wide H1 Equivalence (H1E)

-The Monash University Institute of Graduate Research has established procedures to determine H1 equivalence.
+The Monash Graduate Research Office has established procedures to determine H1 equivalence.
 However, students applying for postgraduate scholarships in the Faculty of Law are advised to refer also to the Faculty-specific guidelines.

 Faculty of Law Specific Guidelines for H1 Equivalence (H1E)